 - Mounting is fast and can be done by virtually any capable adult.

 - The reasonable price and compact size make it a value winner.

 - Not as powerful as some of the other disposals out there.

-In the days before home garbage disposals became commonplace a large proportion of the trash sent to the sidewalk for collection was food waste.
+In the days before home garbage disposals became commonplace a large proportion of the trash sent to the sidewalk for the collection was food waste.
 This caused the trash cans to stink to high heaven, made them extremely heavy and attracted raccoons, mice, squirrels, flies and a host of other pests.
 The garbage disposal eliminated most of those problems and is truly one of the unsung heroes of the contemporary kitchen.
-The following are some of the most obvious benefits of the garbage disposal.
+The following are some of the most obvious benefits of garbage disposal.